odoochain/chain_docker_odoo/README.md

     #       branch: 12.0-mig-account_bank_statement_import_ofx
     #       modules:
     #           - account_bank_statement_import_ofx
-    ## OPTIONAL extra_urls to be accessible from this Odoo intance only
+    ## OPTIONAL extra_urls to be accessible from this Odoo instance only
     ## (if URLs need to be accessible from both prod and non-prod instances, use whitelisted_urls instead)
     # extra_urls:
     #     - url: "docs.example.org"